ibm-cloud-docs/containers/cs_storage_block.md

     ```
     {: screen}

-7. Note the `id`, `ip_addr`, `capacity_gb`, and `lunId` of the block storage device that you want to mount to your cluster.
+7. Note the `id`, `ip_addr`, `capacity_gb`, the `datacenter`, and `lunId` of the block storage device that you want to mount to your cluster. **Note:** To mount existing storage to a cluster, you must have a worker node in the same zone as your storage.
+To verify the zone of your worker node, run `ibmcloud cs workers <cluster_name_or_ID>`.

 ### Step 2: Creating a persistent volume (PV) and a matching persistent volume claim (PVC)

 1. Create a configuration file for your PV.
-Include the block storage ID, IP address, the size, and lun ID that you retrieved earlier.
+Include the block storage ID, IP address, the size, the datacenter and lun ID that you retrieved earlier.

     ```
     apiVersion: v1
     kind: PersistentVolume
     metadata:
       name: mypv
+      labels:
+         failure-domain.beta.kubernetes.io/region=<region>
+         failure-domain.beta.kubernetes.io/zone=<zone>
     spec:
       capacity:
         storage: "<storage_size>"